 This issue of Breac will include work by Ed Madden, Mary McCaulife, Ellen McWilliams, Maureen O’Connor, as well as a roundtable discussion with Sinead Kennedy and Anne Mulhall.

-Typical articles for submission vary in length from 3,000-8,000 words, but the editors are happy to consider pieces that are shorter or longer.
-We particularly welcome submissions that are suitable to an online format.
-The deadline for submissions is May 15, 2014.
-All submissions will be subject to peer-review.
+Typical articles for submission vary in length from 3,000-8,000 words, but we are happy to consider pieces that are shorter or longer.
+We particularly welcome submissions that are suitable to a digital format.
+The deadline for submissions is December 15th.
+All submissions will be peer-reviewed.
 Full submission instructions are available at http://breac.nd.edu/submissions/.
 Please send all submissions to email@example.com.
 Questions are welcome and should be sent to firstname.lastname@example.org.

 Guidelines for Submissions

 Breac seeks to publish groundbreaking and innovative work in the field of Irish Studies alongside work from revelent, adjoining fields such as Digital Humanities and Critical Theory.
 If accepted, your work will be seen by an international audience, who will be able to engage in a scholarly conversation regarding your work on the Breac website.
 Your work will also be securely stored in the Breac Archive, which is sustained by CurateND at the University of Notre Dame.

 We welcome submissions in any format, especially those which take advantage of the digital nature of the journal.

 Breac employs a rigorous two-part, blind, peer-review process of evaluation.
 Submissions are read by two scholars in the related field who are required to complete an extensive review form, which is then returned to you baseless of final decisions.
 In the case of conflicting or divergent opinion regarding the submission, your work will be sent out to be read by at least one additional reader.
 The submission and feedback is also reviewed by the guest editors of the issue.